By Time for Change, www.democraticunderground.com

 If the 4% red shift noted above is due to electronic vote switching, that does not mean that any significant portion of that vote switching would necessarily have been detected.
 The vote counts in precincts that use DRE machines are determined by secret computer programs that produce vote counts that are unverifiable.

-Nevertheless, as explained by Paul Krugman, the election in Florida Congressional District 13, which was "won" by the Republican candidate by 369 votes, was almost certainly determined by faulty (whether intentional or not) DRE voting machines.
+Nevertheless, as explained by Paul Krugman, the election in Florida Congressional District 13, which was "won" by the Republican candidate by 369 votes, was almost certainly determined by faulty (whether intentional or not) DRE voting machines (by tanguay).
 In Sarasota County, which used ES & S voting machines, 15% of voters did not register a vote for the House race, compared to 2.2% to 5.3% of voters who did not register a vote for the House race in neighboring counties.
 That amounted to almost 18,000 ballots that did not register a vote for the House race in Sarasota County.
 Furthermore, those who failed to cast a vote in the House race were shown by their other votes to strongly favor Democrats.

 Why did an excess of 15% of the voters voting on ES & S machines in Sarasota County fail to vote for a House candidate?
 The answer to that question can be ascertained from an interview of voters by the Sarasota Herald-Tribune, which found that one third of voters couldn't find the House race on their ballot, and that 60% said that they did vote for a House candidate, but their vote didn't show up on their summary page.